Kevil, Kentucky: Schools

 Forestdale Elementary School was once a big part of Kevil, Kentucky.
 Although it is not in service now, the building still stands in the middle of the city.
 It was built around 1950 at the same time as the Paducah Gaseous Diffusion Plant was built.
 This enhanced uranium power plant brought jobs to people all over the United States.
 When families moved here to work, there was not enough room in the already built public schools for the new kids to get an education.
 The outcome of the child to school ratio lead to the upbringing of a new school.
-Forestdale Elementary was continued to be used until the early 1980's when it later changed into a factory.
+Forestdale Elementary was continued to be used until the early 1980s when it later changed into a factory.

 In 2021, there are many options when it comes to public schools.
 These include: Ballard County Memorial High School, Ballard County Middle School, Ballard County Elementary School, McCracken County High School, Heath Middle School, Concord Elementary, Lone Oak Elementary, Lone Oak Intermediate, Reidland Middle School, Reidland Elementary, Reidland Intermediate, Hendron-Lone Oak Elementary, and lastly McCracken County Pre-School.
 When It Comes to private schools, St. Mary School System is the only elementary, middle, and high school option.